Scorpion Weed

 Perennial

 Heliotropium angiospermum is a sprawling, salt-tolerant native of coastal and disturbed sandy spots, with coils of tiny white flowers that earned the scorpion-tail nickname.
 It is pretty, tough, and not a salad green — many heliotropes carry pyrrolizidine alkaloids, so treat it as habitat and eye-candy, not lunch, unless you have a vetted, species-specific ethnobotanical source.
 In subtropical and tropical Americas it shines in briny edges, dunes, and roadsides where less interesting weeds would dominate.
-Give it sun and drainage; it sulks in soggy shade. ☀️💧 Sun and Water: - Full sun. - Drought-tolerant once established; tolerates occasional salt spray and brackish influence. - Sandy or sandy-loam; avoid heavy wet clay. ✂️ Propagation: - Seed in warm weather on prepared sand. - Softwood cuttings root easily in humid conditions.
+Give it sun and drainage; it sulks in soggy shade.
+Full sun.
+Drought-tolerant once established; tolerates occasional salt spray and brackish influence.
+Sandy or sandy-loam; avoid heavy wet clay.
+Seed in warm weather on prepared sand.
+Softwood cuttings root easily in humid conditions.
+Small flowers support native bees -- treat as support species, not salad bulk.
+If managing in restoration, collect seed when capsules brown and before full shatter.
+Avoid heavy grazing timing on restoration sites until stands establish.

 Good Neighbors